wagerfield/onno/docs/features.md

 ### Framework Agnostic

 Styled System is designed to work with [React][react].
-It has a dependency on `prop-types` (a library for defining runtime type checks on React props) and provides `propTypes` for each of its render functions.
+It has a dependency on [`prop-types`][prop-types] (a library for defining runtime type checks on React props) and provides `propTypes` for each of its render functions.
 It works in harmony with [Styled Components][styled-components] (a React-only CSS in JS library) as well as [Emotion's `styled` API][emotion-styled-components] which maintains a close parity with Styled Components.

 The key difference between Emotion and Style Components is that [Emotion is framework agnostic][emotion-framework-agnostic] at its core.
 And it's not alone.
 Many other popular [CSS in JS][css-in-js] libraries like [JSS][jss], [Aphrodite][aphrodite], [Glamor][glamor] and [Fela][fela] can also be used with other popular frameworks like [Vue][vue] and [Angular][angular].